unhm-programming-club/meeting-records/2021/Meeting 0001/Intro Email.md

 ## Agenda

-You can view the agenda, proposed Interim Constitution and proposed Club Accounts Procedure at: https://github.com/unhm-programming-club/meeting-records/tree/master/2021/Meeting%200001
+The agenda, proposed Interim Constitution and proposed Club Accounts Procedure are viewable at: https://github.com/unhm-programming-club/meeting-records/tree/master/2021/Meeting%200001

+All meeting agendas will be posted to that github repo (pending ratification of this procedure by the board - you)

 ## When/Where

 I have scheduled the first meeting with Zoom, since it is a technology we are all familiar with from our UNHM classes.
+I don't love Zoom and am very open to using a different technology.

 I’m setting the date for next Saturday, 3/13, at 12:00 PM.
-I figure that this date and time is likely to work for most, since there will not be conflicts with UNHM classes.
+I figured that this date and time is likely to work for most, since there will not be conflicts with UNHM classes.
 However, some of you may have jobs or other obligations.
-If this date and time does not work for you, please email me back with your availability and I will look to find another time that works best.
+If this date and time does not work for you, please email me back with your availability and I will look to find another time that works best for everyone.

+### Zoom Invite

 https://unh.zoom.us/j/9070569588